Wes Unseld: Executive and coaching career

-After Unseld's retirement in 1981, he moved into a front office position with the Bullets, where he served as vice president for six years before being named head coach in 1988.
-He resigned following the 1994 season with a 202–345 record (.369).
+After his retirement as a player, Unseld wasn't nearly as successful as a head coach and executive.
+In 1981, he moved into a front office position as Bullets vice president for six years before being named head coach in 1988.
+He resigned following the 1994 season with a 202–345 record (.369 win percentage) in the regular season.
 Unseld became the Bullets' general manager in 1996 (they were renamed to the Wizards in 1997) and served in that role for seven years.
-He guided the team to the playoffs once during his tenure as general manager.
+His team advanced to the playoffs once during his tenure as GM and failed to win a game.

 Personal life

 Unseld's wife, Connie, opened Unselds School in 1979.
 A coed private school located in southwest Baltimore, it has a daycare program, nursery school and a kindergarten-to-eighth grade curriculum.
 Connie and daughter Kimberly served as teachers at the school.
 Unseld worked as an office manager and head basketball coach.

-He was the godfather of Cleveland Cavaliers all-star forward, Kevin Love, as Kevin's father Stan Love was a teammate of Unseld's on the Baltimore Bullets.
-His son, Wes Unseld Jr., is a coach in the NBA who became the head coach of the Wizards in 2021.
+Unseld was the godfather of Utah Jazz forward Kevin Love, whose father Stan Love was a former teammate.
+His son Wes Unseld Jr. served as the head coach of the Wizards from 2021 to 2024.

 Death

-Unseld died on June 2, 2020, after suffering lengthy health battles.
+Unseld died on June 2, 2020, of complications from pneumonia among other physical ailments.